events · Last updated 2 June 2026

 Gibraltar Summer 2026 Events: What's On From July to September

-Summer 2026 in Gibraltar is going to be different.
-Not just because of the usual festivals and outdoor season, but because of something much bigger happening in July: the formal opening of the Gibraltar-Spain border under the new EU treaty.
+Summer 2026 in Gibraltar is different from any previous year.
+Not just because of the usual festivals and outdoor season, but because of something much bigger happening in July: the provisional application of the Gibraltar-Spain border arrangement under the new EU treaty.
 That alone is going to change the feel of the territory for visitors and residents alike.

 Here is what is on the calendar and what to expect if you are visiting or living here between July and September.